-|Born||In 113 AC or 114 AC|
+|Born||In 114 AC|

-|Died||In 130 AC, at King's Landing|
+|Died||In 130 AC, King's Landing|

 Appearance and Character

 After Queen Rhaenyra Targaryen fled King's Landing, Ser Perkin seized the Red Keep and installed Trystane on the Iron Throne, before the eyes of Grand Maester Orwyle, Lord Corlys Velaryon and Dowager Queen Alicent Hightower.
-Lord Larys Strong, the master of whisperers for Aegon II, emerged from hiding and took a place of honor at the side of the new "king", who styled himself Trystane Truefyre.
+Lord Larys Strong, the master of whisperers for Aegon II Targaryen, emerged from hiding and took a place of honor at the side of the new "king", who styled himself Trystane Truefyre.

-Trystane began to issue royal decrees from atop Aegon's High Hill, repealing the unpopular taxes of Bartimos Celtigar and dividing the coin of the royal treasury among his own followers.
+Trystane began to issue royal decrees from atop Aegon's High Hill, repealing the unpopular taxes of Lord Bartimos Celtigar and dividing the coin of the royal treasury among his own followers.
 He followed with a general cancellation of debt and raised threescore of Perkin's gutter knights to nobility.
 In response to rival "King" Gaemon Palehair's decree of free bread and beer for the starving, "King" Trystane granted the poor the right to take rabbits, hares and deer from the kingswood - though not elk or boar.
 Meanwhile, Ser Perkin recruited scores of surviving gold cloaks, taking control of the Dragon Gate, the King's Gate, and the Lion Gate - in total four of the seven gates of the capital and more than half the towers along the city's walls.

 According to Mushroom, Trystane was at first defiant when he was dragged before King Aegon II, but seeing Ser Perkin standing beside the king took the heart from him.
 He did not plead innocence nor beg for mercy, asking only that he be made a knight before he died.
-Aegon granted that boon and Ser Marston Waters dubbed him Ser Trystane Fyre - as the name "Truefyre" was deemed presumptuous -, and then Ser Alfred Broome beheaded him with Blackfyre
+Aegon granted that boon and Ser Marston Waters dubbed him Ser Trystane Fyre - as the name "Truefyre" was deemed presumptuous - and then Ser Alfred Broome beheaded him with Blackfyre.

 Behind the Scenes